Cloud Vulnerability DB

 A community-led vulnerabilities database

-The issue has been resolved by implementing proper reference counting: if canceldelayedwork() returns true (work is pending), the reference is released in the stop function; if it returns false (work is executing or already completed), the reference is released in the delayed work function itself.
-This ensures the tb_tunnel remains valid during work item execution while preventing memory leaks (NVD).
+The issue has been resolved by implementing proper reference counting in the thunderbolt driver.
+The fix ensures that if canceldelayedwork() returns true (work is pending), the reference is released in the stop function, and if it returns false (work is executing or completed), the reference is released in the delayed work function itself.
+This maintains tb_tunnel validity during work item execution while preventing memory leaks (NVD).

 Source: This report was generated using AI